cesiumskater/BSidesCache2025/PowerPoint Notes.md

 ## Slide 4 - Big Wins & Real Challenges

 If you asked me what a normal day looked like, I couldn't give you a real answer.
-I've had the opportunity to work with some heavy hitters such as Hershey's Chocolate, Pepsi, McDonald's, the U.S. Department of Homeland Security, the U.S. Army, the U.S. Air Force, and even NASA.
+I've had the opportunity to work with organizations such as Hershey's Chocolate, Pepsi, McDonald's, the Department of Homeland Security, the U.S. Army, the U.S. Air Force, and even NASA.

 I'm the Ambassador for the Northern Utah area for Simply Cyber, shutout to #TeamSC!

 If you haven't checked it out, Simply Cyber is a SANS-awarded podcast that runs every weekday.

 - It's been a goldmine for helping me to stay sharp in the industry, earn free CPEs, and make some incredible friends along the way.
 If you aren't already there, join us in Discord.
-If you are, top by the #locals-info room and get your role to join our areas room.
+If you ***are*** there, stop by the #locals-info room and get your role to join our areas room.
 -You can check it out by visiting simplycyber.io/discord
 ## Slide 5 - Where Cybersecurity Meets Humanity